Shubhamx18/docker-workbench/05-Networking/container-communication.md

 Container App
 ```

-✔ No extra configuration needed — internet access works out of the box.
+No extra configuration needed — internet access works out of the box.

 ---

-# 2️⃣ Container → Host Machine
+# 2. Container to Host Machine

 To connect to a service running on your local machine (e.g. a local MySQL), Docker provides a special hostname: